DIAGNijmegen/rse-gcapi/README.rst

     files = [f.resolve() for f in Path("/path/to/files").iterdir()]

-Now, you can upload these files to an Archive, Algorithm or Reader Study which are identified by a slug.
+Now, you can upload these files to an Archive or Reader Study which are identified by a slug.
 For instance, if you would like to upload to the archive at https://grand-challenge.org/archives/radboudcovid/ you would use ``archive="radboudcovid"``.
 Note that this is case sensitive.